edgebroker/flowdirector-docker/README.md

 # Data

 After the first start you'll find the data of the Flow Director server under directory `fdserver/data`.
 The data of the embedded SwiftMQ Router under `router/data`.
-This is informational as very seldom need to touch it.
+This is informational as you very seldom need to touch it.